jrgrant/hass_ids_hyyp/README.md

 # Changelog:

 **Version 1.3.2**
-- Fixed a bug where ADT systems won't load due to "triggered" zone not being available.
+- Fixed a bug where ADT systems wouldn't load due to "triggered zones" not being available from the IDS server.
 The triggered zone feature (1.3.0) is been removed if no trigger information is received (ADT Systems)
 - Bumped API dependency to the debug enabled API

 **Version 1.3.1**